Mandurah - East

 Mandurah - East is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Mandurah - East's dwelling structures, as per the latest Census, consisted of 93.7% houses and 6.3% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Perth metro's 85.0% houses and 15.0% other dwellings.
-Home ownership in Mandurah - East stood at 42.5%, with mortgaged properties at 36.9% and rented dwellings at 20.5%.
+Mandurah - East's dwelling structures, as per the latest Census, consisted of 93.7% houses and 6.3% other dwellings such as semi-detached homes, apartments, and 'other' dwellings.
+This is compared to Perth metro's 85.0% houses and 15.0% other dwellings.
+Home ownership in Mandurah - East stood at 42.5%, with the remaining dwellings being mortgaged (36.9%) or rented (20.5%).
 The median monthly mortgage repayment was $1,799, higher than Perth metro's average of $1,733.
-Median weekly rent in Mandurah - East was $320, compared to Perth metro's $300.
-Nationally, Mandurah - East's mortgage repayments were lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.
+The median weekly rent in Mandurah - East was $320, compared to Perth metro's $300.
+Nationally, Mandurah - East's mortgage repayments were lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing